NirvanaStar/CamelotGame/README.md

 A castle is captured if one or both of the squares are occupied by the opponent’s pieces

 ## Move rules
-A piece can move either horizontally, vertically, or diagonally in three ways:
+A piece can move either horizontally, vertically, or diagonally in three ways

-1. Plain move
+1. Plain move: move into an empty adjacent square in any direction

-2. Cantering move
+2. Cantering move: one leaping move over an adjacent friendly piece to an empty square immediately beyond.
+Multiple successive leaps over a player's own pieces are not allowed.
+Cantering move is optional and not obligatory.

-3. Capturing move
+3. Capturing move: jump over an adjacent enemy piece to an empty square immediately beyond.
+The enemy piece is captured and removed from the board.
+Multiple successive jumping moves are not allowed.
+Capturing moves are obligatory whenever they are possible.